About

 Artist statement

 I live and work in rural Kent, surrounded by fields, furniture and fabric.
-The home has always felt alive to me: tables seem to shift, carpets ripple, objects hum with secret personalities.
-I make sculptural installations that occupy a space between the real and the imagined.
-Chairs stretch, animals emerge from patterned carpets and familiar household things begin to move or disguise themselves.
+The home has always felt alive to me: tables shift, chairs stretch, carpets ripple, objects hum… I make sculptural installations that occupy a space between the real and the imagined.
+Animals emerge from patterned carpets and familiar household items move or disguise themselves.

 My work grows out of that space where the ordinary becomes uncanny – where a living room can turn into a forest or a vast rolling tundra landscape.
 I’ve always been drawn to stories in which inanimate things come to life – the magic pot of porridge, Mary Poppins’s tidying bedroom – tales that hint that our surroundings have desires and mischief of their own.

-Later, I fell for gothic novels and folk tales, where beauty often hides something wilder underneath.
-Those narratives taught me that domestic order and wilderness are closer than they seem.
+Narratives in gothic novels and folk tales, where beauty often hides something wilder underneath, taught me that domestic order and wilderness are closer than they seem.

 I often use traditional patterned carpets in my work.
 They are familiar objects in the home, but also suffocating, decorative skins.
-When animals appear inside them – a bear, a stag, a fox – they seem to be camouflaged, though they rebel against the very fabric of their confinement.
+When animals appear inside them – a bear, a stag, a fox – they seem to be camouflaged, though they counteract the very fabric of their confinement.

 When people encounter my work I hope they feel a flicker of recognition: that strange mix of comfort and unease when something you thought you knew starts to breathe.